 Before you pick up your car hire in Ireland, it is worth noting some of the rules and regulations about driving in Ireland.

-The Irish authorities do not recognise drivers licenses in languages that do not use Roman letters and numbers.
-Holders of these licenses must also show an International driving permit in English (available through motoring organisations such as AAA, AA, RAC etc)
+The Irish authorities do not recognise drivers' licences in languages that do not use Roman letters and numbers.
+Holders of these licences must also show an International Driving Permit in English (available through motoring organisations such as AAA, AA, RAC etc)

-All other driving licenses are acceptable.
-The Irish authorities require that you carry your drivers license with you at all times.
+All other driving licences are acceptable.
+The Irish authorities require that you carry your driver's licence with you at all times.

 Age requirements for driving in Ireland: